lynnworr/project2/README.md

 ## Project Proposal

-We are a new internet provider looking to expand to the global market.
+We are a new internet provider, No World Border, who is looking to expand to the global market.
 We will be examining different countries throughout the years to track the increase in internet use and where these increases thrive.
 We will compare this data to the global HDI (Human Development Index) as well to determine which country is the best fit for our new headquarters.

 ## Finding Data